oven-sh/bun/README.md

 #### Database.prototype.exec & Database.prototype.run

-`exec` is for one-off executing a query that does not need to return anything.
+`exec` is for one-off executing a query which does not need to return anything.
 `run` is an alias.

 ```ts